ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

-### Collect Request
+## Collecting Results {#pa-collect}

-A collect request is associated with a PPM task.
-Along with the task ID, the request includes a time interval that determines the batch of reports to be aggregated.
+The collector uses CollectReq to ask the leader to collect and return the results for a given PPM task over a given time period.
 To make a collect request, the collector issues a POST request to `[leader]/collect`, where `[leader]` is the leader's endpoint URL.
 The body of the request is structured as follows:

 ~~~
 struct {